mmikowski/jquery.event.gevent/README.md

 http://jquery.org/license

 ### Versions 0.1.0 - 0.1.5 ###
 This is the first release.
-The reason there are multiple version numbers is I was getting up to speed on the jquery plugin site.
+The reason there are multiple version numbers is I was getting up to speed on the jQuery plugin site.

 ### Version 0.1.6 ###
 Allows passing non-array data as second argument to publish.
 When this occurs, the data variable is used as the second argument (after the event object) to the subscribed functions.

 ### Version 0.1.7-9 ###
 Changed manifests for jQuery plugin registry.

 ### Testing ###

 I have tested with jQuery 1.7.2 and 1.9.1.
 You may check out the test HTML page to see this in action.
 Make sure you have your JavaScript console open.

 ## Overview ##

 Jquery 1.8.x and lower supported global custom events.
-Apparently these were not officially supported and have been removed as of jQuery 1.9.
+Apparently these were not officially supported and have been completely removed as of jQuery 1.9.
 I found this disappointing as I used global events as a robust mechanism to publish asynchronous changes from my model to the view.

 I wrote this plugin to restore and improve this capability.